reedfly/rubyconfau-2013-tutorials-cfp/README.md

 You can add any type of assets to support your proposal inside your folder.
 When a tutorial gets accepted we will press the lovely green merge button.

-Note: Tutorials are for either half or full days.
+Note: Tutorials/workshops are for either a half or full day on Wednesday, 20 February, 2013.
 Proposals will be accepted until 31 October, 2012.
 If you have any questions about your proposed tutorial, please email us at [tutorials@rubyconf.org.au](mailto:tutorials@rubyconf.org.au).